-Notice that, in table 1, the debt service terms for both domestic debt and foreign debt go from negative in the late 1970s to positive in the 1980s.
-Our measures of debt service include changes in the ratio of domestic debt to GDP due to Mexican inflation and changes in the ratio of foreign debt to GDP due to US inflation and devaluation.
-In Mexico and the United States, inflation was higher than interest rates in the later 1970s, but this changed, particularly in the United States, during the early 1980s with the sharp increase in US interest rates to combat inflation.
-Our budget accounting also includes changes in both the ratio of domestic debt to GDP and foreign debt to GDP due to Mexican GDP growth.
-Mexican GDP was growing up until 1982, reducing the debt service terms, but then it started to contract, increasing the debt service terms.
+Notice that, in table 1, the debt-service terms for both domestic debt and foreign debt go from negative in the late 1970s to positive in the 1980s.
+Our measures of debt service include changes in the ratio of domestic debt to GDP, which are due to Mexican inflation, and changes in the ratio of foreign debt to GDP, which are due to US inflation and devaluation.
+In Mexico and the United States, inflation was higher than interest rates in the later 1970s, but this changed during the early 1980s, particularly in the United States, where interest rates were sharply increased to combat inflation.
+Our budget accounting also includes changes due to Mexican GDP growth in both the ratio of domestic debt to GDP and that of foreign debt to GDP.
+Mexican GDP was growing up until 1982, reducing the debt-service terms, but then it started to contract, increasing the debt-service terms.

-Notice that the transfers during 1981-1985 were much larger on average than were the primary deficits during 1979-1982.
+Notice that the transfers during 1981-1985 were on average much larger than the primary deficits during 1979-1982.
 Transfers not included in the government's budget of expenditures and receipts increased the government's need to borrow more than did the primary deficits.
 Parts of these transfers are easy to identify.
-Some of the 13.59 pp transfer in 1982 was the cost of nationalizing the failing banks.
+For example, some of the 13.59 pp transfer in 1982 was the cost of nationalizing the failing banks.
 Other parts of the transfers are harder to identify, but we can hypothesize about them.